Particle Acceleration in Collisionless Magnetically Arrested Disks

 The spectra are created from reprocessed data of the original simulation that are outputted at a higher cadence and then put through the spatial-separation pipeline outlined in the previous paragraph.
 These individual spectra are then averaged to reduce the low-amplitude noise.
-Overall, the calculation of these spectra is a somewhat costly endeavor.
-We find that the construction of the spatial separation grid is robust as variations in the layout do not result in strongly differentiating spectra.
+The calculation of these spectra is a relatively costly endeavor.
+We verified that the resulting spectra remain consistent under (small) variations in the spatial decomposition mask.

 Here, we comment on how $\gamma_\mathrm{max}$ is determined.
-Effectively, this is done with an empirical function defined according to $\max[(\gamma_s-1)^p \, f_s]$, where $f_s = dN/d\gamma_s$ is the particle energy spectrum and $p$ the empirical power law index that differs per particle species $s$.
-We found that a power law index $p \in [2,3.5]$ works well, where the highest $p$ was used for the electrons while the lowest was used for the positrons.
+This is done by finding the Lorentz factor corresponding to the 80th percentile of the cumulative distribution function of the function $f_s =\gamma_s^{p} dN/d\gamma_s$, where $dN/d\gamma_s$ is the particle energy spectrum and $p$ the empirical power law index that differs per particle species $s$.
+For electrons and positrons, we use $p_{e^\pm} = 1.5$.
+As the ions have a comparatively larger thermal component, we need to adopt a larger power law index to be most accurate, for which we choose $p_{i} = 2.5$.